akriti-upadhyay/RiskAnalyzer/README.md

-To use RiskAnalyzer you need `Python 3` (at least `3.7`), `Java` (at least version `8`) and a tool to extract the content of `RiskAnalyzer/app/database/permission_db.7z` archive (e.g., `p7zip-full` can be used for this task in Ubuntu).
-Note: although possible, the installation of some of the Python libraries is not straightforward on Windows, the usage of a Linux distribution such as Ubuntu is advised.
+To use RiskAnalyzer you need `Python 3` (at least `3.7`), `Java` (at least version `8`) and a tool to extract the content of `RiskAnalyzer/app/database/permission_db.7z` archive.
+Note: Usage of a Linux distribution such as Ubuntu is advised.

 #### Install